EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-success/index.md

 ### Eisenhower Decision

     Focus primarily on tasks that are urgent and important.
-    Secondary focus on tasks that are important but not urgent.
+    Secondary focus on plan tasks that are important but not urgent.
     Delegate tasks that are urgent but not important.
     Ignore tasks that are neither urgent nor important.